heroiclabs/nakama-docs/docs/social-realtime-chat.md

 In group chat a user will receive other messages from the server.
 These messages contain events on users who join or leave the group, when someone is promoted as an admin, etc. You may want users to see these messages in the chat stream or ignore them in the UI.

-You can identify event messages from chat messages by the message "Type".
+You can identify event messages from chat messages by the message `Type`.

 === "JavaScript"
     ```js